SteeltoeOSS/Schema/README.md

-## Steeltoe appsettings.config schema generator
+## Steeltoe JSON Configuration Schema generator

-Generates the schema file that provides validation and IntelliSense when used in modern editors that support JSON Schema such Visual Studio 2019, Visual Studio Code and Rider.
+Generates the schema file that provides validation and IntelliSense when used in modern editors that support JSON Schema, such as Visual Studio 2022, Visual Studio Code and Rider.

 #### How to use

+Add the following line to your `appsettings.json` file:

 ```json
 {